Back in my 20s, financial responsibility was a tiny blip on my dating radar.

 - They’re actively improving their physical and mental health

 - They can cook, fold laundry, and sew a button on

 - They have people they can count on for support

 How to get your life together:

-For starters, this list of books covers everything from building relationships, to decluttering, to landing a job, to cultivating good habits and breaking the bad ones.
+For starters, this list of books covers everything from building relationships, decluttering, landing a job, cultivating good habits, and breaking the bad ones.

 For more nuanced and personalized advice, consult people you know who seem to have it figured out.

 If they agree to have their brains picked, please respect their time and keep the questions highly specific.
 They will appreciate it.

 Don’t ask, “How do I find a high-paying job?”